Arnklit/ShellFurGodot/README.md

 - **Custom Physics Pivot** - If you are using the fur on a skinned mesh where animation is moving the mesh, use this option to set the physics pivot to the center of gravity of your character.
 You can use the *Bone Attachment* node to set up a node that will follow a specific bone in your rig.
 - **Gravity** - Down force applied on the spring physics.
-- **Spring** - Ammount of springiness to the physics.
+- **Spring** - Amount of springiness to the physics.
-- **Damping** - Ammount of damping to the physics (to imitate air and friction resistance stopping the fur's movement over time).
+- **Damping** - Amount of damping to the physics (to imitate air and friction resistance stopping the fur's movement over time).
-- **Wind Strength** - Ammount of wind strength, the wind is applied as a noise distortion in the vertex shader due to current limitations so it does not interact with the spring physics.
+- **Wind Strength** - Amount of wind strength, the wind is applied as a noise distortion in the vertex shader due to current limitations so it does not interact with the spring physics.
 If the *Wind Strength* is set to 0 the calculations are skipped in the shader.
-- **Wind Speed** - How quickly the wind noise moves accros the fur.
+- **Wind Speed** - How quickly the wind noise moves accross the fur.
 - **Wind Scale** - Scale of the wind noise.
 - **Wind Angle** - The angle the wind pushes in degrees around the Y-axis.
 0 means the wind is blowing in X- direction.

 **Blendshape Styling**

-- **Blendshape** - This pull down will list any blendshapes availble on your base mesh.
+- **Blendshape** - This pull down will list any blendshapes available on your base mesh.
 Selecting one of them will activate *Blendshape Styling*.
-- **Normal Bias** - This option only appears when a blendshape is selected aboce.
+- **Normal Bias** - This option only appears when a blendshape is selected above.
 This option mixes the fur direction of the blendshape with the normal direction of the base shape for a more natural look.

 **Lod**